 Before we fire this party up, lets go through a quick checklist of parts.

 - Turbine to head nuts are tighten

 - Downpipe nuts are tighten

 If all of that checks out, we assume that you have a tuner at this point.
-Communicate with your tuner to get a baseline map that uses wastegate pressure, 18PSI.
+If not, you’re able to purchase a custom tune from us below.
+If you already have a tuner, communicate with them to get a baseline map that uses wastegate pressure, 18PSI.
 Upload your new tune into your programmer, reset your oil life and now you are read for your first start up.

 YOUR MUSTANG WILL SMOKE.
 That does not mean the world is ending.
 You will see visible smoke from the turbine and out the exhaust.
 Do not be alarmed, this is only oil coated residue to prevent rust.
 Yes, it will smell, stay calm and let it burn off.
 With a flashlight, check your turbocharger for ANY leaks.
 Check for engine codes, if all is good, let’s go for a test drive.

-We highly recommend that you get your Mustang tuned after installing this turbo.
+We highly recommend that you purchase a tune from us after installing your new turbocharger.
 You are safe to drive on a baseline tune but you will not have optimum performance.
-We are able to provide a recommend vendor for tuning.
-If you decide to run this turbo untuned, we cannot guarantee ANY WARRANTY, PROTECTION OR SAFEGUARD of your Mustangs existence.
+If you decide to run this turbo un-tuned, we cannot guarantee ANY WARRANTY, PROTECTION OR SAFEGUARD of your Mustangs existence.